borntofrappe/fullstack-d3/README.md

   xScale(xAccessor(lastTwoPoints[1])) - xScale(xAccessor(lastTwoPoints[0]));
 ```

 To fix the second issue, it is instead necessary to introduce a new SVG element in `<clipPath>`.
-Defined in the a `<defs>` element, the clip describes the area in which elements are actually shown.
+Defined in the a `<defs>` element, the clip describes an area in which elements are actually shown.
 In the instance of the line chart, it describes a rectangle spanning the bounded width and height.

 ```js
 bounds